SavioDCosta/ramp-frontend-challenge/README.md

 # Ramp Frontend Challenge

 This is my submission for the Ramp Frontend Challenge for Software Engineer (Frontend).
-The project is deployed on [name](link).
+The project is deployed on [CodeSandbox]([link](https://codesandbox.io/p/github/SavioDCosta/ramp-frontend-challenge).

 ## Run Project